scalableinternetservices/utils/README.md

   like your cloudformation templates to be stored.
 Teams will also be permitted to PUT/GET items from `S3_BUCKET/TEAMNAME/`.

-* __TEAM_MAP__: Update this value after all teams have been added, and before `--multi` instance cloudformation templates have been generated.

 ## Commands

 ### ./cs290.py aws TEAM...